Zeena-Shawa/Zeena-Shawa/README.md

-Hi, I’m @Zeena-Shawa, a PhD Student in Medical Imaging at UCL.
+Hi, I’m @Zeena-Shawa, a Medical Imaging PhD Student in the Centre for Medical Image Computing at UCL.
 I’m interested in Disease Progression Modelling, Medical Image Analysis and Microstructure Imaging.
 You can find me on [LinkedIn](https://www.linkedin.com/in/zeena-shawa/) and [Twitter](https://twitter.com/ShawaZeena).